Get ready for a wild time!

-An exquisite mix of the old versus the new, of old cultures and traditions standing shoulder to shoulder with the more modern ideas of western society.
+An exquisite mix of old versus new.
+Ancient cultures and traditions are standing shoulder to shoulder with the more modern ideas of western society.

-A representative of an age-old Australian civilization, with its barren landscape.
+It is a representative of an age-old Australian civilisation, with its barren landscape.

-Ancient untouched regions and quiet lonely towns Northern Territory is also home to a growing capital city of Darwin, a surprisingly affluent city to interstaters that visit it and expect just a large outpost.
+Ancient untouched regions and quiet, lonely towns – Northern Territory is also home to a growing capital city of Darwin, a surprisingly affluent city to interstate visitors that is not just an outpost.